 This is an option if a dispute arises under a construction contract.
 The Construction Contracts Act 2002 introduced a formal process for adjudicating on building disputes.
 The act covers all types of construction work – from building a home to altering or decorating one.

 If you go down this route, a qualified and independent adjudicator looks at the issues and makes a decision on what should be done.
 The process is designed to be relatively quick: you should have a decision within 25 working days.

 However, it can be costly.
 Parties to the dispute have to pay the adjudicator’s costs.
 These can vary hugely – from several thousand dollars to tens of thousands – depending on the scale and complexity of the dispute.
 On top of this, you’ll have to meet any other costs you incur, such as legal fees.

 You and the other parties can agree who will act as the adjudicator.
 If there’s no agreement, there’s a process for having an adjudicator selected – but you may be charged a fee ($400 to $500) for this.

 These are other forms of dispute resolution that can be used to resolve problems arising under a construction contract.
 But unlike adjudication, which is a statutory process, you and the tradesperson must agree on using these options and also agree on the mediator/arbitrator.

 At $2000 to $4000 a day, mediation is cheaper than arbitration.
 But there’s no guarantee you’ll get a resolution: the mediator’s role is to facilitate discussion, not make a decision.
 You’ll get a binding decision from arbitration but you’ll also pay more: arbitration can cost tens of thousands of dollars.

 The Disputes Tribunal is an option for relatively minor matters.
-As Barry and Marian Wilson found (see "Case studies", below), cases involving complex issues about how a floor is laid may not be easily dealt with.
+As Barry and Marian Wilson found (see "Case studies"), cases involving complex issues about how a floor is laid might not be dealt with easily.

 Another drawback is the tribunal can only hear claims up to $15,000 – or up to $20,000 if both parties agree.
-For many disputes this will be far too low.
+For many disputes, this will be far too low.